nexmo-community/disease-information-service/README.md

 npm run dev
 ```

-8. View the demo project on the browser
-Go to localhost:<port number> and type your phone number.
+8. View the demo project on the browser through localhost and enter in your phone number.

 ## Running this demo remotely on Heroku
 1. Create a new app on Heroku.